‘For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat.’

 So…which side of the fence do you belong to?
 Do you like the Universal Basic Income concept?
 Or do you oppose it?

-PS: If you’re wanting to start working on your own personal Universal Basic Income — from investment as opposed to the mercy of the State — check out our dividend-rich Lifetime Wealth portfolio here.
+PS: If you’re wanting to start working on your own personal Universal Basic Income — from investment as opposed to the mercy of the State — you might want to check out our Vistafolio Wealth Management Service, exclusively designed for Eligible and Wholesale Investors.